The admissions staff at Expanish demonstrate the “awkward moment” and how to do it with style!

 The European influence in Argentina is widespread, from the small cafés serving espresso coffee on every street corner to the French architecture at the central bus station.
 One of the most interesting customs borrowed from Europe is the cheek-to-cheek kiss to say hello (“saludar” in Spanish) and to say goodbye (“despedir”).
 Unlike the two-peck French version, it is single kiss traditionally with the left cheek.
 This can be from meeting someone for the first time or even just seeing your best friend on the subway.
 Surprisingly, this is a relatively new

-tradition in the country, and some people (especially older men) choose not to participate.
+, and some people (especially older men) choose not to participate.

 This leads to the common problem faced by foreigners who are studying Spanish in Argentina: